ryanshim24/sequelize_blog_lab_with_tags/README.md

 [solution branch](https://github.com/wdi-sf-fall/sequelize_blog_lab/tree/solution)
 of the `sequelize_blog_lab`.

-The stretch goal/ bonus is to extend yesterday's lab to allow your posts to have tags.
+The stretch goal / bonus is to extend yesterday's lab to allow your posts to have tags.
 You can refer to the in-class example of a many-to-many relationship we posted today.